projectcinderella/projectcinderella.github.io/index.md

 > You decisivenes in making tough decisions makes working under you a blessing.

 #### <img src="https://raw.githubusercontent.com/projectcinderella/projectcinderella.github.io/master/assets/images/Full of energy.jpg" alt="Example" width="80" height="80"> Full of Energy
 Never a moment of 冷.
 Always fun to be with and a great company for any occasion.
 Full of passion for any piece of work.
-You bring fire to the house!!
+Your energy burns through the roof!!!
 <p><img src="https://raw.githubusercontent.com/projectcinderella/projectcinderella.github.io/master/assets/images/fullofenergy.jpg" alt="Example" width="200" height="200"> <img src="https://raw.githubusercontent.com/projectcinderella/projectcinderella.github.io/master/assets/images/energy.jpg" alt="Example" width="200" height="200"></p>
 > Never once we would feel like we are in the Cold Room.
 Its always HOT with you around.